 - Web of Science - multidisciplinary coverage of literature in the sciences, social sciences and humanities

-- Google Scholar - access it via the library's web site, large search engine that provides links to full-text articles to which the Carleton Library subscribes and access to free articles via publisher's web sites
+Google Scholar - access it via the library's web site.
+It is a large search engine that provides links to full-text articles to which the Carleton Library subscribes and access to free articles via publisher's web sites

 Tip: Try browsing the contents of each journal to become familiar with the topics and themes.
 For help with this, view the Journal Searching feature in Omni.

 Identify the main concepts of your research topic and brainstorm possible keywords.

 Use Boolean operators (AND, OR, NOT) to combine concepts and enhance your search